mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 wasteful.
 Inevitably, over time my understanding of the proof changes.
 When that happens it's often useful to rewrite (and sometimes discard or replace) cards to reflect my improved understanding.
-And some of the cards written along the way have the flavour of exhaust, bad cards that seem to be necessary to get to good cards.
+And some of the cards written along the way have the flavor of exhaust, bad cards that seem to be necessary to get to good cards.
 I wish I had a good way of characterizing these, but I haven't gone through this often enough to have more than fuzzy ideas about it.